 Determination of pH value

 Assessment of pH in the Spirulina cultivation medium: The pH of the algal cultivation medium was monitored daily and measured using a pH meter (Winlab W06-614310025).
-This measurement helps ensure that the pH remains within the optimal range for the growth of Spirulina, as pH fluctuations can significantly affect algal growth and metabolic activity.
+This measurement to ensure that the pH remains within the optimal range for Spirulina growth, as pH fluctuations can significantly affect algal growth and metabolic activity.

 Determination of salinity

 Assessment of salinity in the Spirulina cultivation medium: The salinity of the algal cultivation medium was monitored daily and measured using a refractometer (Alla ALL35540).
-This measurement is crucial for ensuring that the salinity levels are appropriate for the growth of Spirulina, as variations in salinity can impact algal health and productivity.
+This measurement is crucial for ensuring that the salinity levels remain appropriate for the growth of Spirulina, as variations in salinity can impact algal health and productivity.

 Determination of protein content

-The algae samples are filtered using a mesh filter and dried at a temperature of 55 °C for 8 hours.
+The algae samples are filtered using a mesh filter and dried at 55 °C for 8 hours.
 The protein content is analyzed according to TCVN 8125:2009.

 Determination of acid insoluble ash content

-The algae samples are filtered using a mesh filter and dried at a temperature of 55 °C for 8 hours.
+The algae samples are filtered using a mesh filter and dried at 55 °C for 8 hours.

 The acid insoluble ash content is analyzed according to TCVN 7765:2007.